 Exercise can significantly enhance your physical and emotional health.
 Start with gentle activities like walking or yoga, gradually increasing intensity as your energy allows.
 Always consult your care team before starting any new exercise routines to ensure they are safe for your current health condition.

 Maintaining emotional health is just as important as managing physical health.
 Practices like mindfulness, meditation, and journaling can help manage stress and anxiety.
-Connecting with support groups either in person or online can provide comfort and understanding from those in similar situations.
+Connecting with support groups either in person or online can provide comfort and understanding for those in similar situations.

 After completing ACT therapy, regular follow-up care is vital to monitor your progress and manage any side effects.
 These appointments are essential for detecting any changes in your health status.
 Keep a journal of any symptoms or side effects that you experience and communicate openly with your healthcare provider about any concerns.